nasaharvest/ml-for-remote-sensing/iclr2025/index.markdown

 * Celebrating intermediate breakthroughs in machine learning.
 * Efficiently disseminating ideas, findings, and opinions.

-As the Tiny Papers track is a Diveristy, Equity and Inclusion (DEI) initiative, **we require every submission to have at least one key author that meets the underrepresented minority (URM) criteria**.
-For a list of criteria, see the [call for tiny papers](https://iclr.cc/Conferences/2025/CallForTinyPapers) of ICLR 2025.

 Despite the wide range of topics that could benefit from the Tiny Papers format, we focus the type of submissions to be the following:
 * An implementation and experimentation of a novel (not published elsewhere) yet simple idea, or a modest and self-contained theoretical result
 * A follow-up experiment to or re-analysis of a previously published paper